vitaly-zdanevich/CSSJSMinify/README.md

 CSSJSMinify
 ===========

 This shell script will minify Javascript and CSS files.
 This may cause problems in situations that have code in quotations.
-This will not know the difference between commented out code and coe that is in use.
+This will not know the difference between commented out code and code that is in use.

 How it works
 ============